How is Fault Determined for Car Accident Claims

 Immediately after a car accident, you should follow these steps:

-5. Note if the other driver apologises for the collision
+- Note if the other party apologises for the collision

-A traffic violation, such as speeding or running a red light, typically indicates negligent driver behaviour, increasing the likelihood of being held responsible for a car accident.
+For example, a traffic violation (such as speeding or running a red light) typically indicates negligent driver behaviour, increasing the likelihood of being held responsible for damage caused in a car accident.

 To determine who is at fault in a car accident, you need to closely examine the available evidence and the road rules.